kriszyp/lmdb-js/README.md

 }
 ```

-Note that `store.transactionAsync(() => store.put(...))` is functionally equivalent to simply calling `store.put(...)`, queuing the put for asynchronous being committed in transaction, except that `put` executes the db write operation entirely in separate worker thread, whereas `transactionAsync` must also synchronize the callback function in the main JS thread to execute (so it is a bit less efficient).
+Note that `store.transactionAsync(() => store.put(...))` is functionally equivalent to simply calling `store.put(...)`, queuing the put for asynchronous being committed in transaction, except that `put` executes the db write operation entirely in separate worker thread, whereas `transactionAsync` must also synchronize the callback function in the main JS thread to execute (so it is a little bit less efficient).

  Also, the callback function can be an async function (or return a promise), but this is not recommended.
 If the function returns a promise, this will delay/defer the commit until the callback's promise is resolved.
-However, while waiting for the callback to finish, other code may execute operations that would end up in the current transaction and may result in a surprising order of operations.
+However, while waiting for the callback to finish, other code may execute operations that would end up in the current transaction and may result in a surprising order of operations, and long running transactions are discouraged.

 ### `store.childTransaction(callback: Function): Promise`
 This will run the provided callback in a transaction much like `transactionAsync` except an explicit child transaction will be used specifically for this callback.
 This makes it possible for the operations to be aborted and rolled back.
 The callback may return the lmdb-store exported `ABORT` constant to abort the child transaction for this callback.
 Also, if the callback function throws an error (or returns a reject promise), this will also abort the child transaction.
-This childTransaction function is not available if caching or useWritemap is enabled.
+This childTransaction function is not available if caching or `useWritemap` is enabled.

-The childTransaction function can be executed on its own (to run the child transaction inside the next queued transaction), or it can be executed inside another transaction callback, executing the child transaction within the current transaction.
+The `childTransaction` function can be executed on its own (to run the child transaction inside the next queued transaction), or it can be executed inside another transaction callback, executing the child transaction within the current transaction.

 ### `store.putSync(key, value, versionOrOptions?: number | PutOptions): boolean`
 This will set the provided value at the specified key, but will do so synchronously.
-If this is called inside of a synchronous transaction, the put will be added to the current transaction.
+If this is called inside of a synchronous transaction, the put will be performed in the current transaction.
 If not, a transaction will be started, the put will be executed, the transaction will be committed, and then the function will return.
-We do not recommend this be used for any high-frequency operations as it can be vastly slower (for the main JS thread) than the `put` operation (often taking multiple milliseconds).
+We do not recommend this be used for any high-frequency operations as it can be vastly slower (often blocking the main JS thread for multiple milliseconds) than the `put` operation (typically consumes a few _microseconds_ on a worker thread).
 The third argument may be a version number or an options object that supports `append`, `appendDup`, `noOverwrite`, `noDupData`, and `version` for corresponding LMDB put flags.

 ### `store.removeSync(key, valueOrIfVersion?: number): boolean`
 This will delete the entry at the specified key.
 This functions like `putSync`, providing synchronous entry deletion, and uses the same arguments as `remove`.
 This returns `true` if there was an existing entry deleted, `false` if there was no matching entry.